DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/05 UI Widgets/20 Data Validation/70 Conditional Validation.md

-To conditionally validate an editor, use a conditional rendering on a validation rule.
+To conditionally validate an editor, use conditional rendering on a validation rule.
 In the example below, the TextBox can be validated only if the SelectBox value is `Germany`.

 ---
 ##### Angular